justinmeiners/efficient-programming-with-components/00_foreword.md

 Much more than anything in particular about C++, Alex's work is about discovering these principles.
-It's about the basic logic and math which govern programs, and their ability to describe programs is being recognized in more [areas][wwdc].
+It's about the basic logic and math which govern programs.
+The power of this foundational approach is being recognized in more areas.
+(For example, see Apple's WWDC session on [Protocol-Oriented Programming][wwdc].)

 Generic programming starts with algorithms.
 Given an algorithm, how do we know it will work?